This one is going to be mix of science and personal preference.

 Work = Force x Distance (Lbs, Feet and Ft-Lbs will be used instead of Newtons, metres and joules)

-we must do work.
+To burn calories we must do work.
 In order to do work we must create force and that force must be moved a distance.

 Let’s look at the people who do “ab” work to lose belly fat.
 Let’s say you do 1 sit up.
 When you do a sit up your upper body moves all of 1 foot.
 Let’s say you are moving 50lbs of weight.
 According to the formula, force= 50lbs and distance = 1 ft.
 We have done 50ft-lbs of work for 1 rep.